shahern004/CRUSTy-Core/Documentation/CPP_to_Hybrid_Rust_Migration_Guide.md

 4. **User Impact Monitoring**:
    - Implement detailed telemetry for user-facing changes
-   - Create dashboards to monitor system behavior
    - Establish clear metrics for migration success

 ## Migration Patterns and Best Practices

 ### The Strangler Pattern

-The Strangler Pattern, named after strangler fig vines, involves gradually replacing functionality of an existing system by "strangling" it with new implementation:

 1. **Create Facade**: